 Join us on a magnificent tour through western Austria at a very special time of the year – autumn.
 Golden trees will accompany us while touring through Tyrol and Salzburg.
-The Sound of Music, traditional Oktoberfest costume parade, Austrian Alps and lakes, local farm visits and more set the stage for the Kermis Festival.
+The Sound of Music, the spectacular Austrian Alps and lakes, local farm visits and more set the stage for the Kermis Festival.
 Here the cows ceremonially and literally come home from the high pastures to a glorious village welcome.

 • Spectacular glacial cable car ride up to the Kitzbühler Alps